modsim/hopsy/docs/index.rst

   This consists most prominently of the generated states.
   Further data stored, are e.g. timestamps, negative log-likelihood values and a few statistics.

 These are the "classes", which we deemed most useful and important for any practitioner, who wants to sample a linearily constrained problem at hand.
-A

 .. note:: Note, that we write classes in quotes, as the mentioned ``hopsy.Model``, ``hopsy.Problem`` and ``hopsy.Run`` "classes" are not actually classes.